Ultracold neutrons: Properties

 Due to the small kinetic energy of an UCN, the influence of gravitation is significant.
 Thus, the trajectories are parabolic.
 Kinetic energy of an UCN is transformed into potential (height) energy with ~102 neV/m.

 The magnetic moment of the neutron, produced by its spin, interacts with magnetic fields.
 The total energy changes with ~60 neV/T.

+UCN can lose polarization during their storage in material traps.
+The neutron spin-flip probability for the materials studied amounts to ~ (1–2)×10−5 per collision and does not depend on the temperature.

 History

 It was Enrico Fermi who realized first that the coherent scattering of slow neutrons would result in an effective interaction potential for neutrons traveling through matter, which would be positive for most materials.
 The consequence of such a potential would be the total reflection of neutrons slow enough and incident on a surface at a glancing angle.
 This effect was experimentally demonstrated by Fermi and Walter Henry Zinn and Fermi and Leona Marshall.
 The storage of neutrons with very low kinetic energies was predicted by Yakov Borisovich Zel'dovich and experimentally realized simultaneously by groups at Dubna and Munich.